johsteffens/qprimes/README.md

 ## Motivation

 I had some need for prime numbers for Monte Carlo randomization and realized that above, say 2^40 , prime numbers are not so easy to come by.
-So, I wrote a generator.
+So, I wrote this generator.

 This solution is probably a good balance between speed and code-complexity and thus might be interesting to a wider public.
 It is not the fastest algorithm but fast enough to allow waiting for